bagus1/setlister/MANAGEMENT.md

 ## Environment

 The script uses the same database configuration as your main application, so it will work with your local development database or production database depending on your environment variables.

+### Environment Variables
+The script uses the same environment variables as `deploy-git.sh`:

+- `HOST_USER` - Username for server (default: bagus1)
+- `HOST_DOMAIN` - Server domain (default: bagus.org)
+- `SETLIST_PATH` - Path on server (default: /home/bagus1/repositories/setlister)

+These are used when selecting the server database option.